The domain of a cannibal dark matter: Conclusions

 \section{Conclusions}

 Generating the DM abundance of the Universe within a cannibal DM scenarios is an old idea, which, however, has received renewed attention in recent years.
-Typically, such scenarios assume that the DM candidate is part of a HS, which has a temperature different from the one of the VS, i.e.~$\xi = T'/T \neq 1$.
-In this work, we have expanded on this idea by classifying cannibal DM in the \textit{domain of thermal DM candidates} in order to map out the available parameter space for this class of scenarios.
-Like a standard WIMP, cannibal DM can undergo freeze-out when being non-relativistic.
-However, due to entropy conservation in the HS, such particles share similarities with relativistic relic, for which the contours of constant relic abundance obey the relation $\xi \propto m_\text{DM}^{-\frac13 }$.
+Typically, such scenarios assume that the DM candidate is part of a HS, in which case it is natural to assume that its temperature is different from the one of the VS, i.e.~$\xi = T'/T \neq 1$.
+This enlarges the range of possible DM candidates, in particular towards heavier masses~\cite{Arcadi:2019oxh,Ghosh:2022asg}.
+In this work, we have expanded on this idea by classifying cannibal DM in the \textit{domain of thermal DM candidates}, while taking into account all relevant constraints, thus effectively mapping out the available parameter space for this class of scenarios.
+Like a standard WIMP, cannibal DM can undergo non-relativistic freeze-out.
+However, due to entropy conservation in the HS, the resulting contours in parameter space instead share many similarities with those of relativistic relics, whose contours of constant relic abundance follow the relation $\xi \propto m_\text{DM}^{-\sfrac13 }$.
 In general, cannibal DM candidates thus lie between cold (i.e.~WIMPs) and hot relics within the aforementioned domain.